drobotik/eav/docs/eav.md

 - <a href="#presenters">Examples</a>

 ### CLI app
-Symphony app with DBAL migrations commands.
+The Symfony app utilizes DBAL migration commands.
-This also can contain Doctrine entities, but was disabled
+The CLI app is primarily used for executing migrations.

-### CLI connection
+### Connection
-CLI app relies on a database connection.
-It uses [Doctrine DBAL](https://www.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/configuration.html#configuration) to perform connections.<br />
+The CLI app relies on a database connection and utilizes Doctrine DBAL for establishing connections.<br />
-There isn't any pre-configured connection information.
-For non-docker environments is required to set up a connection.
+No pre-configured connection information is available.
+To set up a connection in non-docker environments, you need to follow these steps:

-As an option, make a new file connection.php in root folder.
-This file will be automatically included.
+1. Create a new file named connection.php in the root folder.
+2. The contents of this file will be automatically included in the application.
 ```php
 #connection.php
 use Drobotik\Eav\Database\Connection;